Repository Hygiene for Distributed Infra Teams

 git commit -m "Import legacy module"

-Note: Use this power sparingly.
+Use this sparingly.
 Manipulating history in shared branches is a fast way to lose team trust.

 Tooling as Guardrails